PECOS-packages/PECOS/design/instr-program-mvp.md

 If the current native builder uses a richer schema, the fixture explicitly sets every additional field to zero.
 The checked-in canonical fixture records that full schema and version.

+This test proves that the lowered circuit preserves the measurement, detector, and observable information required by PECOS analysis.
+It does not make DEM construction a method of `InstrProgram`, `ProtocolProgram`, or `GeneratedTickProgram`.
+Future DEM consumers may accept higher-level artifacts only with an explicit noise-model dialect and control/scheduling semantics.

 ## Rust/Python boundary and serialization